The 2016 KUCC Team in Guatemala

-A team from KUCC traveled to Guatemala from June 21-28, 2016, to continue our partnership with CEDEPCA, the ministry and relief agency.
+A second team from KUCC traveled to Guatemala from June 21-28, 2016, to continue our partnership with CEDEPCA, learning more about the agency’s ministry and relief work.
 CEDEPCA hosted the nine KUCC travelers for this study/service trip.
 During their week in Guatemala, team members learned about the history and culture of the Guatemalan people and the challenges they face today.
+In addition to visits to cultural centers, the team had lunch at a restaurant that employs individuals deported from the U.S. and toured a factory that makes and sells water filters to meet the region’s need for clean, drinkable water.

 Caminando con Guatemala